UPDATED: APRIL 27, 2023 | 2 MIN READ

 The ACA also established the Small Business Health Options Program (SHOP) for small businesses (1-50 full-time employees) that want to provide health and dental coverage.
 These plans are generally the only way to qualify for the Small Business Health Care Tax Credit to lower premiums.

-Affordable Care Act (ACA) Plans: A Recap
+Get help understanding Affordable Care Act (ACA) plans

 Obamacare has helped make healthcare more accessible to millions across the country.
 Before you enroll in an ACA plan, reviewing your options is best to ensure you’re making the best decision for your care needs and budget.
 Explore your options with Marketplace and off-exchange plans by requesting free quotes today.